Horses Too Young to Run for the Roses

 Apostrophes Aren’t Difficult, People

 But the mistakes can be hard–rock-hard.
 Or diamond-hard, as in baseball.
+[Link changed in October when original link broke.]
 The Cubs can’t do anything right even on their statuary.

 Before the [Ernie] Banks statue went on display at Wrigley Monday, many people had inspected it, and they agreed: Mr. Cub, 7 feet and 300 pounds of bat-swinging bronze, looked great.